ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

 Configuring which transmitter channel is used
 =============================================

 Any RC input channel can be assigned any auxiliary function.
 However, the RC channel should not be used by any other function, such as flight mode selection or flight controls.
-By default, channels 1-4 are used for flight controls, channel 8 is used for flight modes in Plane and Rover, as is channel 5 in Copter.
+By default, channels 1-4 are used for flight controls (i.e. roll, pitch, throttle, and yaw).
+The default flight mode channel is 8 for Plane and Rover and 5 for Copter.

 Assigning the Feature
 =====================